jeremynoesen/AISpongeLite/README.md

 ## About

-AI Sponge Lite is a Discord bot that generates parody AI Sponge audio episodes, chats, and TTS inspired by [AI Sponge Rehydrated](https://aisponge.riskivr.com/).
+AI Sponge Lite is a self-hosted Discord bot that generates parody AI Sponge audio episodes, chats, and TTS inspired by [AI Sponge Rehydrated](https://aisponge.riskivr.com/).

 ### Characters